akeeba/sociallogin/README.md

 Pre-built packages of Akeeba LoginGuard are available through [our GitHub repository's Releases page](https://github.com/akeeba/sociallogin/releases).

+Akeeba SocialLogin comes with English (Great Britain) language built-in.
+Installation packages for other languages are available [on our language download page](https://cdn.akeebabackup.com/language/sociallogin/index.html).

 ## No support - For developers only

 This software is provided **WITHOUT ANY KIND OF END USER SUPPORT**.
 You are free to consult [consult the documentation Wiki](https://github.com/akeeba/sociallogin/wiki).